MOVE

-Purpose:Move files to a new directory and drive.
+Purpose:Move files to a new directory (and optionally drive)

 sourceA file or list of files to move.